lichanghao/lichanghao.github.io.old/_posts/2023-02-05-Fenicsx study notes.md

 ## About FEniCS

-FEniCS is an acronym with FE representing finite element, CS representing computational software, and according to Anders Logg, a Senior Research Scientist with the FEniCS Project, "ni sits nicely in the middle".
-Andy Terrel also notes that the FEniCS software package was originally compiled at the University of Chicago, whose mascot is a phoenix, which likely inspired the name.
+FEniCS is an acronym with FE representing finite element, CS representing computational software.
+The FEniCS software package was originally compiled at the University of Chicago, whose mascot is a phoenix, which likely inspired the name.

 Beginning from 2018, the FEniCS project adapted a new framework, including multiple building blocks: UFL, Basix, FFCx and DOLFINx.
 The legacy version of FEniCS is composed of UFL, FIAT, FFC and DOLFIN.
 There are multiple versions of documentations/tutorials online, for both newest release and the legacy version.
 Also, the questions/answers online are based on different versions. **The grammar for FEniCSx and its legacy version is quite different.
 Newest version is recommended.**